CSEmbree/yaaraa/README.md

  * recording extention.
  * **DEFAULT is ".wav"**
 * **outputform - (REQ)**
- * Either output is plan Yaafe using "YAAFE" or output is a json file using "FORMATTED".
+ * Either output is plan Yaafe using "FILES" or output is a json file using "FORMATTED".
  * **DEFAULT: string "FILES"**
 * **outputtypeid - (OPT)**
  * The sensor output ID used for JSON formatted output in data directory.